saltvedt/swarm-dashboard/README.md

 + Using the `ENABLE_HTTPS` environment variable, there is an option to use `HTTPS` and `WSS`.
 We have Let’s Encrypt integration with the DNS challenge.
 See the example for more info.

 + You can use [docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) with the `DOCKER_SOCKET` environment variable to minimize permissions and enhance security.
+Make sure that `swarm-dashboard` and `docker-socket-proxy` are in the same network.
+See the example configuration in [test-cluster/compose-dashboard.yml](./test-cluster/compose-dashboard.yml) for more detail.

 ## Rough roadmap